GiulioGenova/MeteoBrowser/README.md

 A Shiny App to download the meteorological time series from the Open Data - Province of Bozen

-To run the application install the library:
+To run the application install the package:

 ```R
 if(!require(devtools)) install.packages("devtools")